zainabjanice/PlateVision-/README.md

 ## 🚗 PlateVision – Real-Time Spanish License Plate Recognition using YOLOv8 & EasyOCR
-PlateVision is a lightweight computer vision pipeline that performs automatic detection and recognition of Spanish license plates from  video frames in real time.
+PlateVision is a lightweight computer vision pipeline that performs automatic detection and recognition of Spanish license plates from  video frames in real-time.
 Powered by YOLOv8 for object detection and EasyOCR for character recognition, the system simulates real-world use cases in traffic monitoring, parking systems, and smart city infrastructure.

 ###  🔍 Features
 - ⚡ Fast & Accurate Plate Detection with YOLOv8